andang72/vue-youtube-downloader/README.md

 https://andang72.blogspot.com/2022/12/vue3-spring.html

-This is cover only front-edn and requires back-end API services.
+This is cover only front-end and requires back-end API services.

 Below is an example of Spring-based back-end API implementation.